 Parents of children who are leaving the District should notify the school a few days prior to the last day of attendance.
-Library materials, texts, technology devices and other school property should be returned before transfer is complete.
+Library materials, texts and other school property should be returned before transfer is complete.
+Failure to follow these procedures may make it difficult for a student to be enrolled and classified properly in another school.
 He or she may also be required to pay for outstanding lunch balances, books or other equipment that is lost or damaged.